rocky-linux/documentation/docs/labs/networking/lab8-samba.md

     //localhost/Shared  73364480 17524224  55840256  24% ~/samba-client
     ```

-4. Next list the contents of the mounted share.
+4. Next, list the contents of the mounted share.
 Type:

     ```bash
     ls ~/samba-client